canonical/juju-verify/README.md

 ## Known limitations

-1. If you run check on multiple units at the same time, they must all run the same charm.
+1. If a check is run on multiple units at the same time, they must all run the same charm.
 Trying, for example, `juju-verify shutdown --units nova-compute/1 ceph-osd/0` will result in error.